Skip to content

 Rule filter expressions are built differently from Page Rules URLs.
 You can use different elements of the Rules language in a filter expression, including fields, functions, and operators.

-Strings in filter expressions do not support wildcards yet.
 You will need to adapt your Page Rules URLs when migrating them to modern rules.
-While Enterprise and Business customers can use regular expressions, it will also require adapting the original URLs in your Page Rules to regular expressions.
+In the Rules language, use the wildcard and strict wildcard operators (case insensitive and case sensitive operator, respectively) for wildcard matching.
+Enterprise and Business customers can use regular expressions, but it will also require adapting the original URLs in your Page Rules to regular expressions.

 The following table lists the most common Page Rule URLs and their equivalent filters: